Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 cherry tomato sauce in pan

-Cook cherry tomato sauce on stove top.
+Cook cherry tomato sauce on the stovetop.

 baked cod fillets covered with cherry tomato sauce over cauliflower spinach rice 1

-Spoon sauce over fish fillets.
+Spoon the sauce over the top of the fish fillets.

 Make Ahead